Kale White Bean and Sausage Soup

-This White Bean Soup with Sausage and Kale is one of my favorite soup recipes for a hearty dinner or easy entertaining.
-Pair it with my parmesan-encrusted grilled cheese sandwiches and you’ll have one winner of a comfort-food combination!
+This Kale White Bean and Sausage Soup is one of my favorite soup recipes for a hearty dinner or easy entertaining.
+Pair it with my parmesan-encrusted grilled cheese sandwiches, and you’ll have one winner of a comfort food combination!

-You can also make the soup base ahead of time then reheat it when ready to serve.
-At the last-minute add the sausage and kale. and whip up the sandwiches.
+You can also make the soup base ahead of time and reheat it when ready to serve.
+At the last minute, add the sausage and kale and whip up the sandwiches.

 white bean soup with sausage and kale